DuncanBScruggs/pseudoCode/pseudocode.md

     INIT sternDivePlanes  // dive planes angle the submarine

-    DECREMENT sternDivePlanes  // increases the angle of the planes to angle the submarine down
+    DECREMENT sternDivePlanes  // decreases the angle of the planes to angle the submarine up

     CALCULATE newballastWaterLevel = (ballastWaterLevel + compressedAir) //amount of compressed air needed to expell the excess water and be bouyant at desired depth